 Example: If NWDAF is interested in VFL process where NWDAF wants to play a role of VFL Server and wanted AFs to become VFL Client, the NWDAF sends an access token request with source VFL Capability/role= VFL Server, target VFL Capability= VLF Client, target = NEF, additional target =AF, along with existing IEs.
 The NRF authorizes the NWDAF to run VFL as a VFL server with NWDAF.

 The consumer NWDAF/Internal AF sends the service request, including an access token, to the producer NEF.
 The producer/NEF verifies the token and allows the VFL procedure with the requested AF.

-Editor’s Note: Rational for adding target VFL capability into token and how to verify it is ffs.
+NOTE: Rational for adding target VFL capability into token and how to verify it is not provided.

 6.3.3 Evaluation

 The solution addresses key issue #2 "Authorization mechanism of selection of VFL participants in the VFL group".
 It proposes to reuse NRF based authorization that NRF authorizes the VFL service request for the VFL participants based on the registered NF profile information for involving NWDAF and/or External AF.